DieterReinert/Lets-Go-Digimon/README.md

-# Digimon Showdown: Dimensional Rift
+# Let's Go Digimon!

-This is the official Digimon Showdown: Dimensional Rift repository.
+This is the official Let's Go Digimon repository.

 This is to be used with [Pokémon Showdown](https://github.com/smogon/Pokemon-Showdown).